 Cognitive Behavioral Play Therapy

-Designed for children who struggle to express emotions verbally, this approach uses play to help them cope and communicate.
+Designed for children, this approach uses play to help them express emotions and cope effectively.

 Techniques: